cterdam/dotfiles/README.md

     - `Prefix` is the tmux prefix, by default `Ctrl+b`. `I` is the capital letter, so `Shift + i`.

+  - We are about to start vim.
+But, to prevent COC from throwing permission errors, first reset permissions for the `$HOME/.config` folder:

+    ```zsh
+    sudo chown -R $(whoami) $HOME/.config
+    ```

-  - Start vim and it will auto install all plugins, including COC plugins.
+  - Now run `vim` and it will auto install all plugins, including COC plugins.

   - Deploy Rime engine.